-Don’t want to waste time and money advertising on the wrong people.
-Before you take any steps towards creating content, purchasing media, or engaging who you think are “leads” you need to carefully define who your ideal customer is.
+You don’t want to waste time and money advertising on the wrong people.
+In other words, before you take any steps towards creating content, purchasing media, or engaging who you think are “leads” you need to carefully define who your ideal customer is.

 The final step before moving on is being realistic with your customer profile assumptions.
 Here are just some of the basic questions you should ask yourself before moving on: